Shy Glizzy triples up with “Young Jefe 3.”

 Shy Glizzy & 3 Glizzy absolutely shine on “Hamilton.”

-I love how “Hamilton” straddles the line between hard and soulful.
-Not only is the song powered by a beat that is both hard-hitting and gentle, but it is also powered by verses by Shy Glizzy and 3 Glizzy that are melodic and tough, and lyrics that are ruthless and modest.
+I love how “Hamilton” straddles the line between gritty and soulful.
+Not only is the song powered by a beat that is both hard-hitting and gentle, but it is also powered by verses by Shy Glizzy and 3 Glizzy that are melodic and tough, and lyrics that are ruthless.

 S**t, The Hamilton in DC is the bougiest place someone can get popped off at.